-- Patient Payment for Services Recipients must have consistent and equitable policies and procedures related to verification of patients' financial status. - Payor of Last Resort and Eligibility Determination With the exception of programs administered by or providing the services of the Indian Health Service or the Department of Veterans Affairs, the RWHAP is the payor of last resort.
-You may not use RWHAP Part F DRP funds for a service if payment has been made, or reasonably can be expected to be made, by a third-party payor.
+- Patient Payment for Services Recipients must have consistent and equitable policies and procedures related to verification of patients' financial status. - Payor of Last Resort and Eligibility Determination The RWHAP is the payor of last resort (see HAB PCN 16-01 Clarification of the Ryan White HIV/AIDS Program (RWHAP) Policy on Services Provided to Veterans).
+You may not use RWHAP Part F DRP funds for a service if payment has been made, or reasonably can be expected to be made, by any State compensation program, under an insurance policy, or under any Federal or State health benefits program, with the exception of programs administered by or providing the services of the Indian Health Service.